coff33ninja/AI-discord/README.md

 ## 🆕 New Features in Latest Update

 ### 🧠 AI Memory System
-- **Conversation Memory** - Akino remembers your previous chats for natural continuity
+- **Conversation Memory** - The bot remembers your previous chats for natural continuity
 - **User Preferences** - Learns your interests and adapts responses accordingly
 - **Memory Settings** - Customize memory length (1-10 messages) with `!memory`
 - **Smart Context** - References past conversations naturally in responses